Creating Cutting-Edge Student Support

 Using Data to Facilitate Real-World Student Success

-By using Student Success Hub layered with Tableau, the school was able to create a responsive, real-time system in Annenberg Insights that can show students current job titles with the specific qualifications, and then match the student to classes, internships, and trainings that could help them develop those skills.
+By using Salesforce for Education layered with Tableau, the school was able to create a responsive, real-time system in Annenberg Insights that can show students current job titles with the specific qualifications, and then match the student to classes, internships, and trainings that could help them develop those skills.

 “We work in industries that are evolving every day.
 Annenberg Insights tells us who’s hiring, what industries have growth, and what skills students should be preparing for to be successful in those careers,” said Suzanne Alcantara, Assistant Dean of Student Affairs and Director of the Career Development Office at the USC Annenberg School for Communication and Journalism.
 “We use these insights to help students make meaningful connections.”

 With Annenberg Insights, the curriculum has continued to evolve to make the connection between skill-building and career opportunities.
-Using Student Success Hub, advisors are able to create a skill profile for each student.
+Using Salesforce for Education, advisors are able to create a skill profile for each student.
 Advisors can index those skills and showcase how each skill relates to certain careers, industries, and even specific jobs.
 Annenberg Insights can also provide students with a visual representation of what their education is leading to.

 USC Annenberg can also examine the qualifications requested for certain careers and adjust their curriculum to better align with real-time job expectations.
 Annenberg works with partners in different industries to ensure the skills being offered through their classes lineup with those most in-demand in the field.